Henry J. Haas Sr.

 Hank was preceded in death by his parents, Henry and Eva (Ptak) Haas; son, William H. Haas; and daughters Barbara Haas and Beverly Worrall Finch.
 Hank is survived by his loving wife of 65 years, Barbara (Northrup); his children, Marianne Allen (Dave) of Milton, Richard Haas (Heather) of NC, Henry (Hank) Haas, Jr. of Greenwood, Dianne Hendrickson (Jeff) of Lewes, Lisa Kerrigan (Michael) of Wilmington; 15 grandchildren and 10 great grandchildren.

 Services will be held at St. Charles Borromeo Catholic Church on Monday, October 18, at 11:00am.
-A memorial service will also be held in New Castle, DE at a later date.

 Henry J. Haas Sr.